bchare/ncaabball/README.md

 **Q: Why is (some team) ranked so high or low?**

 The NET mostly makes sense by the end of the season.
-In November-December, there's a conflict when humans have preseason expectations and the NET does not.
-For example, imagine that 2 games have been played and these are the results:
+In November-December, there's a conflict where humans have preseason expectations and the NET does not.
+For example, imagine that only 2 games have been played and these are the results:

-* Team A beat Team B 93-51.
+* Team 1 beat Team 2, 93-51.
-* Team C beat Team D 92-89.
+* Team 3 beat Team 4, 92-89.

-You would probably rank these, from best to worst: Team A, Team C, Team D, Team B. Now see this:
+You would probably rank Team 1 the best, then Team 3, then Team 4, and last Team 2.
+Now see this:

-* Team A (High Point) beat Team B (Coppin State) 93-51.
+* Team 1 (High Point) beat Team 2 (Coppin State), 93-51.
-* Team C (Kansas) beat Team D (UNC) 92-89.
+* Team 3 (Kansas) beat Team 4 (UNC), 92-89.

-And you probably think "Oh, Kansas and UNC!
-They're better than High Point and Coppin State."
+And you think "Oh, Kansas and UNC!
+They must be better than High Point and Coppin State."
 The NET doesn't do that.

-Also, due to buy games, there's a big adjustment for home court advantage in the early season.
-For example, imagine that these 3 games have happened:
+Also, due to buy games, there's a big adjustment for home court advantage early in the season.
+For example, imagine that only these 3 games have happened:

 * Team A (home) beat Team B by 28.
 * Team C (home) beat Team D by 10.